 Non-surgical treatment for uterine fibroids is a safe, FDA-approved option for women who would like the chance to become pregnant and preserve their uterus.
 Uterine fibroid embolization (UFE) is a non-surgical procedure which has proven to treat fibroid symptoms effectively.

-This minimally invasive, outpatient procedure is performed by uterine fibroid specialists at the USA Fibroid Centers.
-Uterine Fibroid Embolization, commonly known as UFE, shrinks uterine fibroids rapidly and eliminates symptoms without the need for surgery.
-Typically, UFE (Uterine Fibroid Embolization) takes one week for full recovery and is performed in our outpatient clinics, so patients are able to return home the same day.
-This minimally-invasive procedure has been recommended by the American College of Obstetrician and Gynecologists for the treatment of uterine fibroid symptoms.
+This minimally invasive, outpatient procedure is performed by our fibroid specialists.
+Uterine Fibroid Embolization shrinks uterine fibroids rapidly and eliminates symptoms without the need for surgery.
+Typically UFE requires one week for full recovery and you are able to return home the same day.

-Interventional Radiologists at USA Fibroid Centers will create a personalized treatment plan that’s right for you.
-Our fibroid doctors are specialists in treatment of uterine fibroids with years of experience.
-They provide exemplary care to the patients and are passionate about improving their overall quality of life.
+One of our fibroid doctors will create a personalized treatment plan that’s right for you.
+Our fibroid doctors are specialists in treatment of fibroids with years of experience.
+They provide quality, compassionate care and are committed to improving their overall quality of life.

 Embolization for fibroids